 The most powerful tool we can use in occupational therapy is ourselves.
 KGI’s OTD program will nurture students’ growth as compassionate, ethical practitioners who act with authenticity and integrity in every step of the occupational therapy process.

 KGI’s entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-KGI’s offering of an OTD program is also subject to approval from the Western Association of Schools and Colleges (WASC).
+KGI’s offering of an OTD program is also subject to approval from the Western Association of Schools & Colleges (WASC) Senior Colleges and Universities Commission (WSCUC).

 Christy Billock was hired on September 20, 2019 as the Founding Program Director of the entry-level Occupational Therapy Doctorate program at Keck Graduate Institute.